ringwormGO-organization/ringOS/README.md

 # ringOS with Limine

+### Notes
-If you want to change the background you have to configure `limine.cfg`

-(still beats MS-Win 7+ when it comes to customization)
+1. If you want to change the background you have to configure `limine.cfg` *(still beats MS-Win 7+ when it comes to customization)*
+2. As we continue you may not run ringOS Limine in BIOS boot mode.
+If you want use BIOS download old versions with wall of text.

 ### Extrenal stuff
 1. bg.bmp - Limine source